Frequently Asked Questions

 How do you keep parents informed of their child's progress?

-Nursery staff observe children’s play which helps us to accurately assess each child’s progress and identify their next steps in learning.
-FSN use an online learning journal, Tapestry, to monitor and record each child’s progress.
-Parents and carers have 24 hour password protected access to this journal which can be accessed on most devices.
+Nursery staff observe children’s play and assesses their learning against the EYFS development goals.
+The on-line learning journal, Tapestry, is used to record each child’s progress.
+Parents and carers have 24-hour password protected access to this journal which can be accessed on most devices.

 How do you help children to stay healthy?

 We use a variety of ways to teach children how to keep themselves healthy.
-They have access to the outdoors throughout the day where they can enjoy the benefits of fresh air.
-We provide healthy snacks and meals taking into consideration each child’s dietary needs.
-We support children to independently take care of their own hygiene needs.
-FSN nurseries participate in the Healthy Active Little Ones programme.
-We ask that you do not bring in juice as milk and water are provided at all times.
+They have access to the areas outdoors for fresh air and active play.
+We provide healthy snacks taking into consideration each child’s dietary needs.
+We ask children to come to nursery with healthy lunches.
+We have a no sugary- drinks policy as milk and water are provided at all times.
+We support children to independently take care of their own hygiene needs and provide opportunities for them to clean their teeth.

 How do you manage children's behaviour?